Tax-Free Childcare: Guidance

 There are some important points to note about the TFC scheme:

 Perhaps the most complicated part of the TFC scheme is how it works alongside other childcare support schemes.
-At present the main Government childcare support is offered through:
+The other main Government childcare support is currently offered through:

 In addition, some children are entitled to 15 hours free childcare (which is extended to 30 hours for qualifying people) and other support may be available, for example if you are a student.

-In addition, there is no entitlement to TFC if a person claims tax credits (any tax credits, not just the childcare element of working tax credit) or universal credit.
+In addition, there is no entitlement to TFC if a person claims tax credits (any tax credits, not just the childcare element of working tax credit) or universal credit (UC).
 If a claim for TFC is submitted, then the whole tax credit award will stop automatically.

-Some people will be better off claiming TFC than tax credits or universal credit.
+Some people will be better off claiming TFC than tax credits or UC.
 Similarly some people may be better off claiming TFC than childcare vouchers.
 However, some people will be better off staying on the other schemes.

 It is important to look at which scheme is best based on current circumstances but also taking into account future changes that might be known at the time.
 Only people who are certain that TFC is best for them should make a claim, especially if they are in receipt of other childcare support.